State Street Scribe

 She and a willing novice moved into a two-bedroom cottage near the intersection of Castillo and West Victoria Streets, near the bright-blue Holy Resurrection Russian Orthodox Church there.
 They bought some groceries, the necessary texts, a couple sticks of furniture and began holding the daily round of Orthodox monastic services in the living room.

 It was slow going, and after a year Mother Victoria’s novice left to go to an established monastery in Pennsylvania.
-Then, the IRS called.
-They’d sent the check to the wrong recipient and would she please send it back?
+That’s when the IRS called.
+They’d sent the check to the wrong recipient and would could they please have it back?
+Mother Victoria raises her hands in a gesture of supplication.
 “I couldn’t send it back.
 I’d spent it!” she says.

 Next, they needed Barbara.